 Internal Control System

 ECOVE has an internal audit unit under the oversight of the Board of Directors.
 The unit has established an internal audit system, which is approved by the Board of Directors.
-It is staffed with a dedicated audit manager and works in conjunction with the Audit Committee to assist the Board of Directors and General Manager in examining and reviewing deficiencies in the internal control system, measuring operational effectiveness and efficiency, and providing improvement recommendations as necessary.
+It is staffed with a dedicated audit manager and works in conjunction with the Audit Committee to assist the Board of Directors and managers in examining and reviewing deficiencies in the internal control system, measuring operational effectiveness and efficiency, and providing improvement recommendations as necessary.
 This ensures the continuous and effective implementation of the internal control system and serves as a basis for reviewing and revising the system.

 The audit department develops an annual audit plan based on risk assessments and submits it for approval by the Board of Directors.
 It then carries out various audit procedures according to the plan.
 Identified deficiencies and abnormal issues related to the internal control system are disclosed in audit reports, which are tracked and followed up on after submission.
 Follow-up reports are prepared at least quarterly until improvements are implemented to ensure that relevant departments have taken timely and appropriate corrective measures.
 The audit manager reports the results of the independent director audit plan execution monthly and has individual face-to-face meetings with independent directors every quarter to discuss internal control and audit-related matters.
 The audit manager also attends Audit Committee and Board of Directors meetings to present audit business reports and demonstrate the effectiveness of the audit function.